Y77CH/goGFS/README.md

 * In the 1.0 version, I'm completing the recovery feature: the master should be able to recover by replaying operation log.
 * In the 1.1.X version, I will be benchmarking the current implementation and fixing functionality bugs along the way.

+### goGFS v1.2

+In this version, I will address a few issues I noticed during benchmarking:

+* The client communicates the master each time it needs to write.
+Therefore, in order to reduce communication cost, I will cache the primary address on the client side.
+* Meanwhile, I observed that the master will crash when multiple clients creating files at the same time.
+I will try to change the master lock structure in order to address this issue.

+Other than that, there are a few small changes:

+* I will make the logger print line number of calling for easier debug

 ### goGFS v1.1

 In this version, I will deploy the system to [CloudLab](https://www.cloudlab.us) which simulates a bare metal real world cluster, and collect basic data of the current implementation.
 A detailed list of analysis is documented below: